Rhosllanerchrugog: Architecture

 Rhos contains a number of listed public buildings.
 Notable buildings in the village include:

 The Stiwt Theatre, formerly the "Miners' Institute" (Plas Mwynwyr), which was built in 1926 to the designs of John Owen of Wrexham and F. A. Roberts, Mold.
 The Institute closed in 1977, following which the local council purchased the building in 1978.
 They decided to demolish the building in 1985, but it was saved as a result of local campaigning.
 Following fundraising efforts, it was renovated and reopened as a community theatre.
 The Stiwt Theatre holds the Wrexham young people's music festival since 2006.
 The Stiwt now do various shows and the grade II* listed building is open to the public to see.

 St John's Anglican parish church, 1852.

 Church of St John Evangelist A grade II listed building, built in 1852 to a design by Thomas Penson and consecrated on 4 October 1853.
 A good example of a Romanesque Revival church, it is Norman style, with coursed and squared sandstone and slate roofs.
 It has a cruciform plan with nave, transept and chancel and bell tower in the angle of the south transept and the chancel.
 The church closed in 2004.
 The churchyard contains war graves of a British and a Canadian soldier of the First World War.

 St David's Welsh Church, built in 1892 to a design by Douglas and Fordham of Chester.
-Since the closure of St. John's, this is used as the parish church.
+Since the closure of St. John's, this was used as the parish church until its closure in the early 2020s.